-Strategy 1: RECOVERY WITHOUT THE USE OF HATCHERIES
+Strategy 1: RECOVERY WITHOUT THE USE OF HATCHERIES - Rejected

-The Scientific Group felt hatcheries can be viewed as a potential tool for use in bull trout recovery when properly and judiciously applied.
-Rejection of the use of hatcheries may preclude saving the species or important subpopulations from extinction under the worst case scenario where a genetic reserve is required.
+The Scientific Group felt hatcheries provide a potential tool for use in bull trout recovery when properly and judiciously applied.
+Total rejection of the use of hatcheries may preclude saving the species, or important stocks from extinction under the worst case scenario where a genetic reserve is required.
 The capability to perform certain types of research would be severely limited without the use of hatcheries.
-For those reasons, we feel it is appropriate to maintain the use of hatcheries as a future option for the recovery process and research.
+For these reasons, we feel it is appropriate to maintain the use of hatcheries as a future option for the recovery process and research.

-Strategy 2: GENETIC RESERVE
+Strategy 2: GENETIC RESERVE - Approved